ajserrano9310/Spring2020-Spreadsheet/Spreadsheet/README.txt

-Author:     [Your Name]
+Author:     Alejandro Rubio
-Partner:    [Partner Name or None]
+Partner:    None
 Date:       [Date of Creation]
-Course:     CS 4540, University of Utah, School of Computing
+Course:     CS 3500, University of Utah, School of Computing
-Assignment: Assignment # - Name of Assignment
+Assignment: Assignment 1 - Formula Evaluator
-Copyright:  CS 3500 and [Your Name(s)] - This work may not be copied for use in Academic Coursework.
+Copyright:  CS 3500 and Alejandro Rubio - This work may not be copied for use in Academic Coursework.

 1. Comments to Evaluators: